xetrics/electron-game-boilerplate/README.md

 ```

 ## Configuration
-The following environment variables are reccomended to be set either within your development environment or inside of a `.env` file
+The following environment variables are recommended to be set either within your development environment or inside of a `.env` file

 Example .env file:
 ```